Opioid abuse over? If only that were true

-Rep. Bruce Poliquin’s recent constituent mailing proclaimed in bold print: Opioid Abuse Over.
+A recent campaign mailing in support of Rep. Bruce Poliquin proclaimed in bold print: Opioid Abuse Over.
 If only that were true.

 In fact, here in Maine things are still getting worse, not better.
 Maine’s overdose deaths increased by 10.9 percent between January 2017 and January 2018, giving us the sixth worst overdose death rate in the United States, according to new federal data.
 In light of this, Poliquin seems woefully out of touch with Maine’s most pressing health problem.

-Note: Correction: An earlier version of this OpEd wrongly suggested that a campaign mailer about Rep. Bruce Poliquin's work on the opioid crisis came from his office.